DevMittal1/GraphRAG/README.md

 - Ingest structured data into Neo4j and Qdrant
 - Hybrid retrieval combining semantic and graph context
-- Global web search fallback (via Serper)
+- Global web search fallback
 - Compatible with LangChain LLMs and tools

 ---